• Skip to primary navigation

 • Combine: Place flour, icing sugar, and salt in the bowl of a food processor.
 Pulse shortly to combine.
 Add the very cold, cubed butter and pulse a couple of times to combine.
 Add egg yolk and cold water and pulse a few times more to combine.
 Don't overmix; you should still be able to see tiny pieces of butter in the pastry.

-• Refrigerate: Wrap in plastic and refrigerate for one hour or longer.
+• Refrigerate pastry: Wrap in plastic and refrigerate for one hour or longer.

 Cheese filling:

-• Stir: Place mascarpone, cream cheese, yogurt, milk, and salt in a bowl.
-Slowly heat the mixture on bain-marie, stirring almost constantly until everything is combined (Note 2).
+• Stir filling ingredients: Place the mascarpone, cream cheese, yogurt, milk, butter, and salt in a bowl.
+Slowly heat the mixture on bain-marie, stirring almost constantly until everything is combined (Note 3).

-• Thicken: Sift the icing sugar and the cornstarch over the mixture, add the vanilla extract and the egg and whisk continuously until the mixture thickens and is very smooth.
-The mixture is thick enough when you can see the traces left by the whisk in the mixture.
+• Thicken filling: Sift the powdered sugar and cornstarch over the mixture, add the vanilla extract and egg, and whisk continuously until the mixture thickens and becomes smooth.
+It's thick enough when the whisk leaves traces in the mixture.

 • Cool: Remove from the heat and pour the filling into a large bowl.
 Place a piece of plastic wrap directly on top of the mixture and let cool.